proxectonos/corpora/README_English.md

 # Corpus

 In this section you can find several text and speech corpora in Galician (both monolingual and multilingual) that can be adapted for different tasks.
-All these resources can be downloaded under an open-source license from this [Zenodo](https://zenodo.org/communities/proxecto-nos/?page=1&size=20) site.
+All these resources can be downloaded under an open-source license from [Zenodo](https://zenodo.org/communities/proxecto-nos/?page=1&size=20) and [Hugging Face](https://huggingface.co/proxectonos).
 Zenodo is a general-purpose open repository managed by CERN and developed in the area of the European program OpenAIRE: an open-source network for repositories, files and journals that support open-source policies in Europe.
+Hugging Face is a platform that facilitates access, reproducibility, and the sharing of resources for research and the development of AI-based technologies.

 ## Text corpus (Massive Corpus)